berkaysahiin/coding-exercises/README.md

   - It is program that converts lowercases to uppercases and vice versa.

 - Exercise 3: mile-to-km.c
- -A converter that converts length in miles to length in kilometers
+  - A converter that converts length in miles to length in kilometers